SE-starshippilot/batch-isbn/README.md

 - I haven't have time to implement multithreading (async) to process multiple books in the same time, so performance is expected to suck.
 SORRY!
 - Will fall into manual searching if any of the field is left blank

+## Future work

+Currently I don't have effort or time to implement the following features.
+I will do so in the far, far future.....

+- [ ] Implement async and multithread queries.
+- [ ] More flexible carrier.
+- [ ] Counter Amazon and Douban's anti-scrapping technique.

 ## Contribution, Suggestions and Bugs

 Currently I do not accept any pull requests, but feel free to create issues if you encounter bugs.